 Ida and Jay live in an area called Noe Valley so it wasn’t too far to walk to a neighborhood called The Mission.
 We stopped in at Craftsman and Wolves bakery and grabbed what is known as “A Rebel Within”.
 It’s a sausage, green onion, and asiago cheese muffin with a soft cooked egg inside.
 OMGGGG.
 You must have one of these if you’re in San Francisco!

-Check out these mostly eats related San Francisco photos:
+Check out these mostly food related San Francisco photos:

 Here’s what it looks like pre-cut

 Then went for a frozen custard at the Velvet Scoop.
 It was good but I think I should have gotten toppings

 After we popped into my friend’s shop DSPTCH!!